ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

 6.2.
 DMARC URIs

    [RFC3986] defines a generic syntax for identifying a resource.
-The DMARC mechanism uses this as the format by which a Domain Owner specifies the destination for the two report types that are supported.
+The DMARC mechanism uses this as the format by which a Domain Owner or PSO specifies the destination for the two report types that are supported.

+Herr (ed) & Levine (ed)  Expires 22 October 2021               [Page 18]

+Internet-Draft                  DMARCbis                      April 2021

    _Ticket 54_

    The place such URIs are specified (see Section 6.3) allows a list of these to be provided.
 The list of URIs is separated by commas (ASCII 0x2c).
-A report is normally sent to each listed URI in the order provided by the Domain Owner.
+A report is normally sent to each listed URI in the order provided in the DMARC record.

    _Ticket 53_